 Also, if you’re making Easter baskets, here’s a list of the best vegan Easter candy that’s perfect for filling up your basket!

 Vegan Dark Chocolate Easter Eggs

-- Melt the dark chocolate chips in a medium bowl over a double boiler or in the microwave.
+- Melt the dark chocolate chips in a medium bowl using a double boiler or in the microwave.

 - Spoon 1 1/2 tsp of melted chocolate into each egg mold and swirl it around to cover all sides of the egg mold.
-Hold the egg mold up to the light to see if you missed any spots.
+Hold the egg mold up to the light to see if you missed any spots with the melted chocolate.

-- Take the egg mold out of the freezer and spoon 1 1/2 tbsp of carob peanut butter hummus into each egg.
-Be sure to leave enough room at the top of each egg to put another layer of melted chocolate on top.
+- Take the egg mold out of the freezer and spoon 1 1/2 tbsp of the dessert hummus filling into each egg.
+Leave space on top of the hummus filling to put a layer of melted chocolate on top.

-- Spoon enough melted chocolate over each egg to completely seal the filling in and fill the mold to the top.
-Use the back of a spoon to smooth the chocolate to the edges.
-Put the filled egg mold in the freezer for 10 minutes.
+- Spoon melted chocolate over the top of each filled egg to completely fill in all the gaps.
+The chocolate should fill the mold to the top.
+Use the back of a spoon to smooth out the chocolate to the edges.
+Put the filled egg mold in the freezer for 10 minutes to set.

-- Remove the eggs from the freezer and carefully pop them out of the egg mold.
-Lay them on a parchment-lined tray and use a fork to drizzle melted chocolate over each egg.
-Quickly, add the sprinkles so they stick to the melted chocolate.
-(If you wait too long, the sprinkles won't stick to the cooled chocolate drizzle.)
+- Quickly, add the sprinkles so they stick to the melted chocolate.
+If you wait too long, the sprinkles won't stick to the chocolate drizzle once it cools.

-- Keep the eggs on parchment paper in an airtight container in the fridge.
+- Store the chocolate eggs in an airtight container that's lined with parchment paper in the fridge for 3-4 days.